DavidMertz/dispatch/README.md

 here.
 But I'm sure that almost all of them work well.

-One thing I did, back in 2002 that no one else seems to have done, is to implement a choice of what "MRO" to use is choosing an implementation function.
+One thing I did, back in 2002 that no one else seems to have done, is to implement a choice of what "MRO" to use in choosing an implementation function.
 This package may or may not do that in later versions.

 Way back in the early 2000s, not too long after I first wrote about and